containers/buildah/docs/containerignore.5.md

 # INTRODUCTION

-Before container engines build image, they look for a file named .containerignore or .dockerignore in the root context directory.
+Before container engines build an image, they look for a file named .containerignore or .dockerignore in the root context directory.
 If one of these file exists, the CLI modifies the context to exclude files and directories that match patterns specified in the file.
 This avoids adding them to images using the ADD or COPY instruction.